Kavanagh Building: History

 The building of the concrete structure was awarded to the Empresa Argentina de Cemento Armado, E.A.C.A. of engineers Garbarini, Meuer and Gorostiaga.
 The tender was made based on a preliminary project prepared by structural engineer Carlos Laucher.
 The final design of the structure was executed by the Technical Office of E.A.C.A., led by Eng.
 Fernando Schwarz, responsible for the design and calculations of the highest concrete skeleton in the world.
 At the time soil mechanics—used to calculate the bearing capacity of the ground—was in its infancy, and there were limited tools to calculate wind resistance.

 It was at the time the highest skyscraper in Latin America.
 As the apartments in the new building were aimed at the affluent upper middle classes, no expense was spared in its construction.
 All 105 apartments contained the latest in technological advances, including central air conditioning, twelve Otis elevators, and state-of-the-art plumbing.
 Upper-floor apartments have terrace gardens with views of the river, parks and the city.

 Corina Kavanagh lived there for many years in an apartment occupying the entire 14th floor.
-There is a legend that says that the shape of the building was designed as revenge: Kavanagh, who was from a wealthy but not aristocratic family, fell in love with a son of the wealthy and aristocratic Anchorena family.
+There is a legend that says that the shape of the building was designed as revenge: Kavanagh's daughter fell in love with a son of the wealthy and aristocratic Anchorena family.
 The Anchorenas, who lived in a palace on the other side of Plaza San Martín today known as the San Martín Palace and had built a church that they could see from their palace, disapproved of the engagement.
 In revenge, Kavanagh required that her building block the Anchorena family's view of their church.